jdevoo/twecoll/README.md

 ## Contributors

-Thank you to [@lucahammer](https://github.com/lucahammer) contributing time, feedback & pull requests to this project.
+Thank you to [@lucahammer](https://github.com/lucahammer) and [@PeterTheOne](https://github.com/PeterTheOne) for contributing time, feedback & pull requests to this project.

 ## Installation